 I visited Portland as I do most places—solo.
 Like all my trips I didn’t have a plan, just the rumor that I’d like it there.
 During my stay I knew that I had to get out to the Oregon coast.
 So I rented a car and drove down Oregon’s protected Scenic Highway 101, from Cannon Beach to Tillamook.
 With nothing more than a cup of coffee, a good playlist, and a neglected map, I made my way down the Tillamook Coast slowly, and without much of a plan.

 Just one hour after rolling out of Portland on Highway 26 I hit the coastline and highway 101.
 I pulled off into Canon Beach just a few minutes later.
 A morning stroll along Oregon’s iconic craggy coastline, coffee in hand, was the peaceful start to my day I had been wanting.
 My walk was quiet, joined only by a few other chilly morning walkers and their dogs, sprinting along the endless beachfront.

-A quick stop at the Canon Beach Visitors Center put me in the most pleasant of moods.
-In true Oregonian style, the visitor center employee was cheerful and kind.
+A quick stop at the Canon Beach Visitors Center put me in the most pleasant of moods, helped by a cheerful, kind local Oregonian.
 With a new coastal map in hand I hopped back in my car and made my way down the 101, pulling off at any and all scenic overlooks that struck my fancy.
 Don’t miss Hug Point, where a freshwater waterfall runs directly into the ocean.
-I stayed there for a half-hour, enjoying the vastness of the coastline and pureness of my surroundings, a scene out of Pandora.
+I stayed there for some time, enjoying the vastness of the coastline and the pureness of my surroundings.